Common Ground Grants are currently on hold.

-We welcome proposals that range from $50 to $1,000.
+We welcome proposals that range from $50 to $1,500.

 Washington University undergraduate students, graduate students, faculty, and staff are eligible to apply.
 Community partners and local Washington University alumni may apply in collaboration with an individual, group, or department at Washington University.
 Student awardees must complete their projects prior to graduation.

-- Special events
+- Special Events

 - Project or interactive activity